Daily Express: Reach era

 In February 2018, Trinity Mirror acquired the Daily Express, and other publishing assets of Northern & Shell, in a deal worth £126.7 million.
 To coincide with the purchase the Trinity Mirror group changed its name to Reach.
 Hugh Whittow resigned as editor and Gary Jones took over as editor-in-chief soon after the purchase.

 The Daily Express endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.

+In 2023, Reach launched a US version of the Express, called the-express.com.
+It is based in New York City.

 Sunday Express

 The printing press of the Sunday Express was first started by Lady Diana Manners on 29 December 1918.
 It was edited by Michael Booker from 2018 to 2021 when he left for GB News.
-Its circulation in December 2022 was 153,377.
+Its circulation in September 2025 was 93,754.

 Controversies

 John Bodkin Adams

-Suspected serial killer Dr John Bodkin Adams was arrested in 1956, accused of murdering up to 400 wealthy patients in Eastbourne, England.
-The press, "egged on by police leaks, unanimously declared Adams guilty," except for Percy Hoskins, chief crime reporter for the Express.
+Suspected serial killer John Bodkin Adams was arrested in 1956, accused of murdering up to 400 wealthy patients in Eastbourne.
+The press, "egged on by police leaks, unanimously declared Adams guilty", except for Percy Hoskins, chief crime reporter for the Express.
 Hoskins was adamant that Adams was a naive doctor prosecuted by an overzealous detective, Herbert Hannam, whom Hoskins disliked from previous cases.
 The Express, under Hoskins's direction, was the only major paper to defend Adams, causing Lord Beaverbrook to question Hoskins's stance.

 Adams was cleared in 1957 of the murder of Edith Alice Morrell (a second count was withdrawn controversially).
 After the case, Beaverbrook phoned Hoskins and said: "Two people were acquitted today", meaning Hoskins as well.
 The Express carried an exclusive interview with Adams, whom Hoskins interviewed in a safe house away from other newspapers.
 According to archives released in 2003, Adams was thought by police to have killed 163 patients.